aaron-lam/core-java-volume-1/README.md

-# CoreJavaVol1
+# Core Java Volume 1

-Collect great examples shown in Core Java Volume 1.
-Not just copy and paste, but also did optimization.
+This repor collects good examples shown in Core Java Volume 1.
+I am not only just copy and paste the source code, but also did some code optimization.